How to Write a Speech: A Simple 6-Step Formula

 When learning how to write a speech, the conclusion is where you drive home your Golden Thread.
 This isn’t the place for new ideas, apologies, or excessive thanks — focus on summarising your message in a way that resonates emotionally or intellectually.

-Link your conclusion to your hook and Golden Thread for a sense of closure.
-Use a rhetorical question, metaphor, or vivid image to make it stick, like David Eagleman’s TED Talk conclusion.
+Try using a rhetorical question, metaphor, or vivid image to make it stick, like in David Eagleman’s TED Talk.

 Ask yourself: What do I want my audience to feel, think, or remember?